Skip to main content

 }

-// ✅ Complies with rules (query conditions are a subset of the rules)
+// ✅ Complies with rules (Query conditions are a subset of the rule)

 db.collection('users').where({